Femi D Amele

-Amele Adefemi Olubunmi D. (b.
-14 November), more popularly known as Femi D, is a Nigerian Radio and TV broadcaster, talk show host, web series producer, and political journalist.
+Amele Adefemi Olubunmi D. (born 14 November 1983), more popularly known as Femi D, is a Nigerian Radio and TV broadcaster, talk show host, web series producer, and political journalist.
 Frequent topics of discussion on his shows include national policy development, macro-economics, governance, and international affairs.
-In 2020, he was listed in the top 100 media personalities of the year by YNaija.
+In 2020, he was listed among the top 100 media personalities of the year by YNaija.

 Biography

 Amele was born 14 November 1983 in Nigeria and developed an interest in broadcasting at 14.
 He worked as a backup host for Nnamdi Azikiwe University's UNIZIK FM radio station on a show called International Affairs.
 His first talk show debuted in 2010 at a radio station in Awka and focused on both national and international politics through his own commentary and listener calls.
 The same year, he was awarded a UK grant to produce a documentary about climate change's effect on Lagos; his film was later nominated for the Climate Change TV Award.
 In 2011, he joined Cool FM Nigeria and the now-defunct magazine 234Next.
 While at Cool FM, he helped establish and develop Nigeria Info, now a network of talk radio stations.
-Amele has worked at 101.9 Jay FM, Nigeria Info, Amplified Radio, and GAlpha Media in a variety of positions, from programme director to board chairman.
-He has hosted regular shows such as Morning Crossfire with FemiDlive (2019, Nigeria Info and Let's Talk with Femi D (95.1 Abuja) as well as specials such as Ready to Run Radio ahead of the 2019 election.
-Amele is also a founder of music and talk show app VibingLive; an advisory board member for the iRead Nigeria Project; and has interviewed people such as Jerry Gana, Lai Mohammed, Audu Maikori, and 2Baba.
-During his career, he has written for Opera News Hub, which is an online money making platform for writers in Nigeria.
-He has also written forMbele, Legit.ng, and Vanguard and produced a number of documentaries, including Anything For Us about government bribery and corruption in Nigeria (with the support of YIAGA Africa and the MacArthur Foundation and High and Dry about drug abuse.
-Also a winner of Nigeria Health Watch and recipients of the 2nd #PreventEpidemicsNaija Journalism Fellowship.
+Amele has worked at 101.9 Jay FM, Nigeria Info, Amplified Radio, VibingBrands, FineRadioCO in a variety of positions, including programme director, CEO and board chairman.
+He has hosted regular shows such as Morning Crossfire with FemiDlive (2019), Nigeria Info and Let's Talk with Femi D (95.1 Abuja) as well as specials such as Ready to Run Radio ahead of the 2019 election.
+In 2025, he launched Volume Pod LLC is a (content platform) media-podcasting company specialising in analytical journalism and interactive storytelling through the production of podcasts, documentaries and shows.

+Amele is also a founder of music and talk show app Vibing Live; Co-founder of FineRadioCO; an advisory board member for the iRead Nigeria Project; and has interviewed people such as Jerry Gana, Lai Mohammed, Audu Maikori, and 2Baba.
+He is the Co-founder/Managing Partner at FineRadioCO.
+In 2024 joined Dataphyte as Programmes Director, over-viewing operations and products development.
+Femi leads conversations at webinars. speaking engagements and conferences on Artificial Intelligence in Media Ecosystem and Technology.